bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 * **Prettier**: We're releasing the new renderer alongside a number of graphical improvements, such as directional and point light shadows, clustered forward rendering (so you can draw more lights in a scene), and spherical area lights.
 We also have a ton of new features in development (cascaded shadow maps, bloom, particles, shadow filters, and more!)
 * **Simpler**: Fewer layers of abstraction, simpler data flow, improved low-level, mid-level, and high-level interfaces, direct wgpu access
 * **Modular to its core**: Standardized 2d and 3d core pipelines, extensible Render Phases and Views, composable entity/component-driven draw functions, shader imports, extensible and repeatable render pipelines via "sub graphs"
 * **Industry Proven**: We've taken inspiration from battle tested renderer architectures, such as [Bungie's pipelined Destiny renderer](https://advances.realtimerendering.com/destiny/gdc_2015/Tatarchuk_GDC_2015__Destiny_Renderer_web.pdf).
 We also learned a lot from (and worked closely with) other renderer developers in the Rust space, namely @aclysma ([rafx](https://github.com/aclysma/rafx)) and @cwfitzgerald ([rend3](https://github.com/BVE-Reborn/rend3)).
-The New Bevy Renderer wouldn't be what it is without them and I highly recommend checking out their projects!
+The New Bevy Renderer wouldn't be what it is without them, and I highly recommend checking out their projects!

 I promise I'll qualify all of those fluffy buzzwords below.
 I am confident that the New Bevy Renderer will be a rallying point for the Bevy graphics ecosystem and (hopefully) the Rust graphics ecosystem at large.
 We still have _plenty_ of work to do, but I'm proud of what we have accomplished so far and I'm excited for the future!